siserin/blind9/doc/arm/managed-keys.rst

 Authoritative Server
 ~~~~~~~~~~~~~~~~~~~~

-To set up an authoritative zone for RFC 5011 trust anchor maintenance,
+To set up an authoritative zone for :rfc:`5011` trust anchor maintenance,
 generate two (or more) key signing keys (KSKs) for the zone.
 Sign the
 zone with one of them; this is the "active" KSK.
 All KSKs which do not
 sign the zone are "stand-by" keys.